 First, let’s talk about outdoor growing.
-Outdoor grows tend to yield very large quantities of flower, but because elements such as rain, sunlight, humidity, and temperature are subject to the whims of Mother Nature, it’s difficult to determine what the result of each grow will be.
+Outdoors grows tend to yield very large quantities of flower, but because elements such as rain, sunlight, humidity, and temperature are subject to the whims of Mother Nature, it’s difficult to determine what the result of each grow will be.
 The costs associated with growing outdoor can majorly fluctuate because a lot of labor is required during harvest time, but throughout the growing process, only minimal maintenance is necessary so it’s possible to keep costs low.
 For this reason, outdoor-grown flower is typically cheaper than indoor, but because of the variability of the elements, you might not always get a consistent product.

 On the other hand, indoor grows rely solely on the grower to ensure that every plant is getting enough water, light, and nutrients to thrive.
 This requires almost around the clock labor to ensure that the grow will produce.
-Indoor growers are able to control every aspect of the growing process, and master growers use all sorts of tricks and methods to produce the largest buds with the highest amounts of THC possible.
+Indoors growers are able to control every aspect of the growing process, and master growers use all sorts of tricks and methods to produce the largest buds with the highest amounts of THC possible.
 Indoor grows produce more each “season” because growers don’t have to wait for the natural season cycle, however, due to the restriction of being indoors, the yields on indoor grows tend to be smaller per harvest.

 Did you know that Herbarium houses a high-tec, indoor grow inside of our dispensary?
 We are one of the only stores that has a license to grow, as well as all the licenses necessary to manufacture, distribute, and sell.
 We only employ the best growers that are true masters of growing cannabis and because we are able to grow, package, and sell in-house, you can be guaranteed that you will always be getting the freshest, cleanest bud at the best possible price.